-The Casitas Water Adventure is open throughout the summer.
-Children and adults alike can enjoy two distinct water playgrounds.
-For the younger children, a multi-level jungle gym with waterfalls, bridges and slides in a lagoon with water up to 18" deep.
-Parents can relax in a shady spot while the children play, or join their youngsters for a "splashing" good time.
+There are two distinct areas.
+For younger children, there is a multi-level jungle gym with waterfalls, bridges and slides in a lagoon with water up to 18" deep.

 Lake Casitas Recreation Area is located at 11311 Santa Ana Road, Ventura.
 Take Highway 33 from Ventura towards Ojai, make a left turn on Santa Ana Blvd, then a right on Santa Ana Road 3 or 4 miles to the park entrance.
 Visit www.casitaswater.org/lower.php?url=water-adventure for more information, including operating schedule/hours and prices or call 805.649.2233.

-Parking inside Lake Casitas is $15 on weekends ($10 on weekdays) and entrance into the water park is There is parking available on Santa Ana Road but we opted to park in the adjacent lot for $15.
+Parking inside Lake Casitas is $15 on weekends ($10 on weekdays).
+There is parking available on Santa Ana Road if you don't mind walking.

-We had a lot of fun and both kids particularly enjoyed the Lazy River.
+My kids particularly enjoy the Lazy River.
 There are some shady areas but do bring plenty of sunscreen as the sun beats down pretty hard out there.
 The water playground is definitely geared towards younger kids, with a large assortment of slides, water spouts and fun.
-My 7 year old seemed to quickly get bored in there though and he really loved the lagoon, which propels you round and round in a gentle current.
-Was fairly crowded but really wasn't bad at all...no lines whatsoever.
+My boys seemed to quickly get bored in the water playground around age 7-8, but they continue to enjoy the lagoon, which propels you round and round in a gentle current.